sachatur13/DL_Code/README.md

 Day 42- Added function for predictions.
 Started Deep Learning: Advanced CV

-Day 43 - Added dynamic input and dataframe creation
+Day 43 - Added dynamic input and dataframe creation, Book - Executive Data Science

+Day 44 - VGG and Transfer learning, What is VGG, Using pretrained model in keras